Dr. Meiyun Lin (Princeton University/CICS Scientist)

 Office: 250 GFDL Tel: (609) 452-6551 Email: meiyunl at princeton.edu

-Meiyun Lin is a research scientist in Princeton University's Cooperative Institute for Climate Science and an investigator of NASA Aura Sciences in Atmospheric Composition (2014-present) and the NASA Air Quality Applied Sciences Team (2011-present).
+Meiyun Lin is a research scientist at NOAA and Princeton University's Cooperative Institute for Climate Science.
+Lin is also an investigator of NASA Aura Sciences in Atmospheric Composition (2014-present) and the NASA Air Quality Applied Sciences Team (2011-present).
 Lin's research explores the interactions of air quality with weather and climate to inform public policy.
-Specifically, she investigates how Asian pollution, stratospheric intrusions, and climate variability (e.g. El Nino) affect U.S. ozone air quality on daily to decadal time scales.
-Understanding such global sources of local pollution is crucial for setting attainable U.S. national ozone standards.
-Advancing this knowledge can also help in designing effective emission controls to achieve a targeted level of air quality and in projecting surface ozone levels under future climate scenarios.
+Specifically, she investigates how long-range transport of Asian pollution, intrusions of stratospheric ozone deep into the troposphere, and climate variability and change affect U.S. ozone air quality on daily to decadal time scales.
+The U.S. Environmental Protection Agency is proposing to lower the National Ambient Air Quality Standard for ozone from 75 ppbv to 60-70 ppbv.
+Process-level understanding of sources of ozone from daily to multi-decadal time scales is thus relevant to an effective implementation of the ozone NAAQS.
+Advancing this knowledge might help in designing effective emission controls to achieve a targeted level of air quality and in projecting surface ozone levels under future climate scenarios.

 > Article by Meiyun Lin et al. in Nature Geoscience